cmu-db/15721-s24-ee1/proposal/proposal.md

 We will be taking heavy inspiration from [DataFusion](https://arrow.apache.org/datafusion/), [Velox](https://velox-lib.io/), and [InfluxDB](https://github.com/influxdata/influxdb) (which itself is built on top of DataFusion).

 There are two subgoals.
 The first is to develop a functional EE, with a sufficient number of operators working and tested.
-Since all other components will have to rely on us to see any sort of outputs, it would be ideal if we had naive implementations of operators that just work (even if they are slow).
+Since all other components will have to rely on us to see any sort of outputs, it would be ideal if we had naive implementations of operators that just work (even if they are inefficient).

 The second is to add either interesting features or optimize the engine to be more performant (or both).
 Since it is unlikely that we will outperform any off-the-shelf EEs like DataFusion, we will likely try to test some new feature that these engines do not use themselves.